Sreekandapuram: Municipality wards

+Law and Order

+The municipality comes under the jurisdiction of Sreekandapuram police station, established on 31 January 1978.
+This police station is part of Taliparamba subdivision under Kannur rural police district.

 Geography

 Since Sreekandapuram town is a flood plain, the low lying areas in the municipality are often prone to flood during south west monsoon.
 Sreekandapuram area was severely affected by 2019 Kerala floods and 2020 Kerala floods.
-Due to a land slide from Coorg hills, Kottur river overflowed and submerged Sreekandapuram town and the areas adjacent to it like Podikkalam, Kottur, Therlayi, Thumbeni, Madambam and Chengalayi.
+Due to a land slide from Coorg hills, Kottur river overflowed and submerged Sreekandapuram town and the areas adjacent to it like Podikkalam,Kayimbacheri, Kottur, Therlayi, Thumbeni, Madambam and Chengalayi.
 The devastation affected severe loss to merchants and their business activities in the town.

 Kerala Kalagramam

 Kerala Lalitakala Academy has constructed an artist village (Kalagramam) at Kakkananpara near Sreekandapuram that facilitates artists to engage in creative works by staying here.
 The Kalagramam is named after Padma Vibhushan-winning artist K.G.
 Subramanyan.
 The facilities include art galleries, studios, auditorium and guest houses in the first phase.

 Demographics

 As of 2011 Census, Sreekandapuram Panchayat had a total population of 33,489 with 16,186 males and 17,303 females.
 The sex ratio was 1069 women per 1000 men.
 The total number of households were 7,960 in the panchayat limits.
 In Sreekandapuram, 10.7% of the population was under 6 years of age.
 Sreekandapuram panchayat had overall literacy of 94.2% where male literacy was 96.9% and female literacy was 91.7%.

 Sreekandapuram Panchayat has administration over Sreekandapuram and Nediyanga villages.